aghogwarts/JTP23-WriteUps/Phase_2/Rigved/Uttam S. Somvanshi/Cyber_of_Advent/Learnings.md

 - Authentication Process:
   1. Authorisation: The Domain Controller decrypts the client's pre-authentication data using the raw public key stored in the msDS-KeyCredentialLink attribute of the user's account.
   2. Certificate generation: The certificate is created for the user by the Domain Controller and can be sent back to the client.
   3. Authentication: After that, the client can log in to the Active Directory domain using the certificate.
+## Day 12 Defence in Depth
+-